 A short history of Polo in Argentina

 Evita, Malbec, Messi, Empanadas are all synonymous with Argentina.
 Ahh one more….
 Polo!
-One of the musts while visiting Buenos Aires, after the wine tastings and the Evita Museum (not necessarily in that order) is going to watch the Polo.
+One of the musts when visiting Buenos Aires, after the wine tasting and the Evita Museum (not necessarily in that order) is going to watch the Polo.

 But how did the Game of Kings, the game that originated in Persia over 2000 years ago become so popular and famous all the way down in Argentina?